I finally came through– I’m sharing how to style curly hair. Well, my curly hair, specifically.

 Once your hair is dry, keep your hair flipped over.
 Tousle the curls a little by removing the diffuser (be careful, it’ll be hot) and blowing out your hair for 30 seconds, moving the hairdryer around your head.

-Flip your hair over and begin styling.
+Flip your hair over and begin arranging your curls.
 There’s no real instructions with this step– I see which way my hair is wanting to part and go with it.
 Then, I’ll use hairspray to keep things in place so my hair isn’t falling into my face.

 If I’m being completely honest, I don’t like how my hair turned out in the photo above.
-It looked too stringy for my liking but that’s the thing with my curly hair– sometimes I just don’t know what I’m going to get.
+It looked too stringy for my liking but that’s the thing with my curly hair– I never really know how it’s going to turn out.

 While I use a lot of product, I wouldn’t say that my hair ends up feeling or looking crunchy.
-I do like it firm because I try to get as many days as possible out of my hair.
-And if it starts out firm, I can make it last a good 3-4 days.
-During those 3-4 days, I will freshen my hair up with hairspray to keep everything under control.
+I do like it firm in the beginning because I try to get as many days as possible out of my hair.
+And if it starts out firm, I can make it last a good 6-7 days.
+During those 6-7 days, I will freshen my hair up with hairspray to keep everything under control.
+I will say that my favorite hair days are typically day 3-4.

-Hair is too firm … Use less product. // Hair was too wet prior to scrunching.
+- Hair is too wet prior to scrunching.

 If your hair doesn’t look the way you want it to the first time, keep trying.
 I think sometimes curly hair needs time to adjust to new products and a new method of styling.
 And my hair doesn’t always turn out how I want it.
 I’ve been known to wash my hair again and start over.
 I actually did that at midnight the night before I went into the hospital at 5AM to have Emmett (it was too frizzy the first time I styled it).
 Just imagine my 39 week pregnant self bent over the tub re-washing my hair, and then restyling it.
 The second time turned out damn good, if I do say so myself.